voidstar78/XINFO/README.md

 # Introduction
 XINFO is a text mode "mark up document viewer" for the Commander X16.
 The colorized mark-up can work for any system that uses the PETSCII color code assignments (as described in https://sta.c64.org/cbm64pet.html ).
 However, what makes XINFO specific to the X16 is that it has mouse-enabled hyperlink support.
 This relies on a KERNAL call that is specific to the X16 system (to query for mouse coordinates while in text mode).

-As a convention, proposing XINFO file extensions be ".x16".
+As a convention, proposing XINFO file extensions be ".nfo".
 However, they are normal text files that can be edited with X16EDIT, notepad++, etc.  XINFO will enable the X16 ISO mode when it is started, allowing use of braces ( { } ) and other "normal characters" when creating content from a modern PC.
 ISO mode is exited when you press ESCAPE and exit XINFO.

 # Supported Markup Tokens
 Following a convention similar to HTML, XINFO will use brackets ( < > ) as the token identifier.
 But besides that, XINFO has no association with HTML (e.g. no BODY or H header tags, etc.).
 XINFO has four tokens: